 For adult emergency department patients:

-All visitors must continue to properly wear a mask that covers the nose, mouth and chin while in any Wake Forest Baptist facility.
+All visitors undergo screenings for symptoms of respiratory illness and must continue to properly wear a mask that covers the nose, mouth and chin while in any Wake Forest Baptist facility.

 Children may not visit hospitalized patients but families with special situations should contact their care team and attending physician.